 Asking someone to let go of their “belief” in that song is like asking a person who never learned how to swim to “save themself” by jumping off the Titanic.
 The story they’ve chosen to believe in is their lifeboat, in a world convulsing like a stormy sea.
 And in that sea, it is better to hang on for dear life to that boat than to try and swim.
 For them, as such, the story is infallibly true, even if the person telling it is the world’s greatest liar, because without it feels like drowning.
 For the apple of “truth” (or “meaning”) they crave, in other words, they’ll “believe” any serpent who sings it.
 But if you want to “walk on water,” you have to learn how to swim.

 Now ask yourself a question: is your mind filled with ice cubes, hot and cold running water, or steam?
-Do you think in dogmas, science and philosophies, or mysticism and enlightenment?
+Do you think in dogmas, science and art, or mysticism and enlightenment?
 For water is curious and infinitely creative in the kinds of life it can produce, or it’s as violent as a hurricane when cold and hot vapors wrestle with each other between earth and sky, or as soothing and peaceful and healing as rain on a summer day, or snow in the quiet of winter.

 So who do you want to be?
 Someone’s pawn, or someone free?